daumie/blog/_posts/2016-07-25-load-average-explained.md

 ---

+## How do I check the no. of cores on my Linux system?

+There are a number of ways to find the number of cores in your system.Most people prefer to use command `nproc -all` .

+`nproc` Prints the number of processing units available to the current process, which may be less than the number of online processors

+	 nproc -all

+You can also use but not limited to...

+`grep -c '^processor' /proc/cpuinfo` which works in both `zsh` and `bash` shells

 ## Load average on systems with multiple CPU’s

 In a system with multiple CPU’s, these math will not do the trick.
 For example if we have load average 2 on a single CPU system, the *CPU overload is 2-1 = 100%*.
 Assume that you have 2 CPU’s, then the load handled by the CPU is its complete usage, you have to calculate it as *2-2 = 0%*. two different processes were using two different CPUs the entire time.
 On a system with four CPUs, this would be half usage — two processes were using two CPUs, while two CPUs were sitting idle.